cmawer/reproducible-model/index.md

 ## Data
 ::: incremental
 * At minimum, version an _explicit_ query and include in configuration filters used.
+* Source data can change so even this is not sufficient in many cases.
-* Ideally, you can version the entire training dataset through tools like `gitlfs`, `S3` or your own database tables.
+* Ideally, you can version the entire training dataset through tools like `gitlfs`, `S3` or your own tables in HDFS or the database of your choosing.

 :::

 ::: notes